 Enable the student to demonstrate practical application of skills at an intermediate level and promote contribution and collaboration (both creative, managerial and technical) as a member of a production team.

 Allow students to assume a position of responsibility requiring management of personal and physical resources, communication and adherence to deadlines.

 Prompt further independent study and research within their chosen subject pathway.

-Enable students to explore working processes and practices of industry practitioners and record new learning and exploration for future reference.
+Enable students to contribute to the work of industry practitioners and peers and record new learning and exploration for future reference.